-We have provided a Second Party Opinion (SPO) on the sustainability credentials of Arauco's sustainability bond issuance dated 25 April 2023, including its alignment with the ICMA's GBP 2021 (with June 2022 Appendix 1) and SBP 2023.
-Under its issuance, Arauco financed projects across three eligible green and two eligible social categories, as outlined in Appendix 2 of this report.
+We have provided a second party opinion (SPO) on the sustainability credentials of Arauco's sustainability bond issuance dated 13 June 2023, including its alignment with the ICMA's GBP 2021 (with June 2022 Appendix 1) and SBP 2023.
+Under its issuance, Arauco financed projects across three eligible green categories and one eligible social category, as outlined in Appendix 2 of this report.

-Our assessment is based on the details of Arauco's April 2023 sustainability bond issuance, as well as the commitments in the company's sustainability bond framework dated October 2019, and our opinion reflects our point-in-time assessment1 of this information, as well as other public and non-public information provided by the company.
+Our assessment is based on the details of Arauco's June 2023 sustainability bond issuance, as well as the commitments in the company's sustainability bond framework dated October 2019, and our opinion reflects our point-in-time assessment of this information, as well as other public and non-public information provided by the company.